RoyMk/WinManUtil/README.md

 # WinMan - Windows User Management CLI Tool

 WinMan is a Python command-line interface for managing Windows local user accounts and groups using PowerShell commands and built-in Windows utilities.
 It enables IT administrators and power users to automate user account operations with an easy-to-use interactive prompt.
+I intend to add some more features to this.

 ---